 - Paw-print rosette.
-Similar to cluster rosettes, paw-print rosettes consist of dark spots edging one side of the second color only, but never enclosed.
+Similar to cluster rosettes, paw-print rosettes consist of dark spots edging one side of the second color but never enclosed.
 They resemble small paw prints strewn across the cat’s back.

 - Clouded rosette.
 These rosettes are spaced close together and are large in size, with subtle signs of a second color around the edge.

 - Doughnut rosette.
-This pattern is defined by spots that are surrounded by an even darker colored outline.
+This pattern is defined by spots surrounded by an even darker colored outline.
 This is one of the most popular spotted patterns, giving the cat a leopard-like appearance.
-They can also appear as what is known as pancake rosettes, which have thinner outlined rings than the doughnut rosettes.
+They can also appear as what is known as pancake rosettes, which have thinner outlined rings than doughnut rosettes.

 - Arrowhead rosette.
 Arrowheads are a fairly uncommon pattern that can be monochrome or outlined, with varying degrees of a rosette.
-They are triangular-shaped patterns that point toward the back of the Bengal and can vary greatly in size and density.
+They are triangular-shaped patterns that point toward the back of the Bengal and can vary significantly in size and density.

-The marbled pattern is a series of swirls and stripes that intermingle in a flowing, random pattern made up of two or more color variations.
+The marbled pattern is a series of swirls and stripes that intermingle in a flowing, random pattern of two or more color variations.
 This patterning can come in a wide variety of shapes and colors, which are typically divided into four distinct categories by breeders.

 - Reduced horizontal flow.
 Also known as “high-acreage,” this pattern has a high ratio of background to markings and is prized due to its close resemblance to wild cats.